ShivKushwah/PSec/docs/Running.md

 If running any of these samples for the first time, remove the `make clean` command from the provided instructions below.

+These samples are documented in the [thesis](PSec-Masters-Thesis.pdf) in the Evaluation section.
+Changes have been made since the thesis was published, and git checkouting a version of this repo (between May 25 and May 31) will have versions of these samples consistent with the thesis documentation.

 ###### Civitas (Local)
 In this, we will deploy the Civitas example with the KPS, Distributed Host 1, and Distributed Host 2 all running within the same physical machine.
 Need to run the following in different terminal tabs (and in this order):